XopheD/chronologic/README.md

  maintain an agenda of all the possible dates consistent with the user constraints.

+It is designed to manage efficiently thousands of instants in order to be used, for instance, for planning or sheduling problems.

  ## Time structures
  Several time structures (interval, sets) are provided to make easier time manipulation.